My Brother Jonathan

 My Brother Jonathan is a 1948 British drama film directed by Harold French and starring Michael Denison, Dulcie Gray, Ronald Howard and Beatrice Campbell.
-It is adapted from the 1930 novel My Brother Jonathan by Francis Brett Young, later turned into a television series of the same title.
+It is adapted from the 1928 novel of the same name by Francis Brett Young, later turned into a television series of the same title.

 The film was part of an attempt to relaunch major production by ABPC following the Second World War.
-It was made at Elstree Studios and Welwyn Studios, with location shooting taking place at Aston Rowant railway station in Oxfordshire.
-The sets were designed by the art director Douglas Daniels.

 Plot

-The story revolves around the life of Jonathan Dakers (Denison), a small-town doctor.
+The story revolves around the life of Jonathan Dakers, a small-town doctor.
 He is training to be a surgeon when his father dies.
 Due to the resulting financial problems, he cannot continue his training.
 The story goes briefly into flashback: to 1900.
-Johnathan and his brother go to a new private school.
+Jonathan and his brother go to a new private school.
 As soon as they arrive they join a game of cricket, where a young girl Edith (Edie) keeps the score.

 We return to the death of his father (in a car accident).
 It is revealed that the father had misspent Jonathan's inheritance (which was in trust).
 Jonathan promises his brother Harold that he will still be able to finish his degree at Cambridge University.

 He buys a share in Dr. Hammond's general practice in Wednesford, a poor foundry town in the north.
-He maintains a relationship with Edie, writing to her as she winters in Monte Carlo on the English Riviera.
+He maintains a relationship with Edie, writing to her as she winters in Monte Carlo on the French Riviera.
 The local cottage hospital refuses him permission to bring his patients there and as he is not a Fellow of the Royal College of Surgeons also refuse him permission to operate.

 Harold tells Jonathan that he loves Edie and is going to marry her.
 They celebrate together on New Year's Eve 1913/14.
 Jonathan moves his affections from Edie to Rachel, his assistant.
 Harold (Hal) joins up at the start of the First World War.
 He is killed leaving Edie pregnant but unmarried so Jonathan returns to her and marries her to preserve respectability.